loon3/Tokenly-Pockets/Pockets Payment Button.md

 `<span class="pockets-payment-button" data-address="1EUgmNoALra2YSCGcqdpLCNnGYAFQeLEp9" data-label="Payment Button Demo" data-tokens="TOKENLY" data-amount="100"></span>`

-The `data-tokens` attribute is used to indicate what tokens are accepted.
+The `data-tokens` attribute is used to indicate which tokens are accepted.
 There are three options: a single token `data-tokens="TOKENLY"`, multiple tokens `data-tokens="TOKENLY,LTBCOIN,BTC"` or all tokens `data-tokens="all"` (this includes BTC).

 Dynamic Method